 When David & Jacqui left the YTC in October 2009, it continued under new management.
 However, in September 2013 it finally closed down.

-In the 16 years of its operation many young people have been enabled to complete school, college, vocational training and practical apprenticeships.
-Many have also participated in introducing dairy goats into their home areas.
+In the 16 years of its operation many young people have been enabled to complete school, college, vocational training and apprenticeships.
+Many also participated in introducing dairy goats into their home areas.

-JOY Goat Development Programme is now building on the legacy of the Youth Training Centre, using experience gained and the large number of contacts developed during the years of goat breeding there.
+JOY Goat Development Programme is building on the legacy of the Youth Training Centre, using experience gained and the large number of contacts developed from the goat breeding there.